vuh baadah-e shabaanah kii sar-mastiyaa;N

 Then when we actually try to put it all together, we realize that we don't know what relationship exists between the 'intoxications of nocturnal wine' and the 'relish/taste of the dream/sleep of dawn'.
 How are we ever going to come to an end of the permutations?
 Does the second line describe the same state as the first (X is gone, get up because X is now over), or another state (where is X?, and furthermore Y is gone, so get up)?
 Are 'intoxications' to be identified with the 'taste/relish', the 'dream/sleep', or neither?
 Is the 'wine' to be identified with the 'taste/relish', or the 'dream/sleep', or neither?
 Moreover, whether we interpret ;xvaab as 'dream' or 'sleep' will make a big difference in how we imagine the connections.

-In short, this deceptively 'simple' verse is an astonishingly tricky little 'meaning-machine'; its fault is not simplicity, but undecideability (if in fact that's a fault).
-Are we being painfully ejected from a lovely lost paradise, or being rescued from some delusional non-world, or being briskly welcomed into a new, brightly sunlit day?
+In short, this deceptively 'simple' verse is astonishingly tricky; its fault is not simplicity, but undecideability (if in fact that's a fault).
+Is the speaker being painfully ejected from a lovely lost paradise, or being rescued from some delusional non-world, or being briskly welcomed into a new, brightly sunlit day?
+As so often, we're left to fill in the possibilities for ourselves.

 On the translation of ga))ii as 'has gone', see {158,2}.